rstemmer/musicdb/docs/source/usage/install.rst

    apt install python-is-python3    # when executing python, python3 gets called and not the dead python2 apt install icecast2             # Do not use the configuration dialog, MusicDB provides a secure config
                                     # Ignore that check.sh does not find icecast after installation.
-                                    # This is because on Debian/Ubuntu the binary is calles "icecast2".
+                                    # This is because on Debian/Ubuntu the binary is called "icecast2".
                                     # Important scripts handle this situation of different naming.

    pip3 install -r requirements.txt # pip is called pip3 on Ubuntu